-Microsoft Exchange Calendaring offers individuals the option of giving others the right to act as delegates on their behalf.
-Anything you send as a delegate will appear to come from the person for whom you are delegating.
+Microsoft Exchange Calendaring offers individuals the option of scheduling meetings, giving others the right to act as ‘delegates’ on their behalf, book conference rooms for appointments etc. A delegate is a person who is given the access to monitor and edit your schedules.
 By default, no one has delegate access to your calendar, so if you have the need to grant someone these privileges, please follow the instructions outlined in Granting Delegate Access.

 - Granting Delegate Access: Instructions for granting another person delegate access.